 |International:||+44 1273 877667|

-Aesthetics and Politics, censorship, creative arts, cultures of sustainability, diaspora, environmental movements, heritage, indian cinema, migration studies, nuclear power and politics, public culture, public engagement, race and ethnicity, religion and media, Religion and ritual, South Asia, Visual Anthropology and Media, visual cultures
+Aesthetics and Politics, censorship, Conflict and violence, creative arts, cultures of sustainability, diaspora, environmental movements, gender, heritage, identity-based conflict, indian cinema, migration studies, nuclear power and politics, public culture, public engagement, race and ethnicity, religion and media, Religion and ritual, South Asia, Visual Anthropology and Media, visual cultures

 |download vCarddownload vCard to your mobile|